Scroll

 Why do we own it?

 Ryman Healthcare has been the industry pioneer in retirement living.
-Industry dynamics are attractive, and Ryman Healthcare expects to lift its build rate of units and beds to meet latent demand from an ageing population.
-Victoria has a similar ageing demographic to New Zealand and represents an attractive area for future growth; Ryman’s continuum of care offering is popular but offered by few competitors currently.
+Industry dynamics are attractive, and Ryman Healthcare has positioned itself with a strong brand supported by its approach of being the pioneer in offering a continuum of care.
+Victoria has a similar ageing demographic to New Zealand and represents an attractive area of opportunity, with Ryman having now established a meaningful presence in the region.

 What does it do?